joshbegley/nyt-latest/README.md

 https://nytimes.com/2022/02/02/climate/postal-service-trucks-electric-climate.html?searchResultPosition=5

 **Memos Show Roots of Trump’s Focus on Jan.
 6 and Alternate Electors**\
-`Little more than two weeks after Election Day, lawyers working with the Trump campaign set out a rationale for creating alternate slates of electors as part of an effort to buy time to overturn the results.`\
+`Just over two weeks after Election Day, lawyers working with the Trump campaign set out a rationale for creating alternate slates of electors as part of an effort to buy time to overturn the results.`\
 https://nytimes.com/2022/02/02/us/politics/trump-jan-6-memos.html?searchResultPosition=6

 **Read the Nov.
 18 Memo on Alternate Trump Electors**\